African Helmeted Turtle Care

 First, to care for the sick turtle, separate the sick turtle from the others and prepare a separate tank with a good heating and lighting system.
 Make sure it’s warmer than the former tank where you’re transferring it from.
 Add some multivitamin blocks inside the water, turtles love them a lot and they’ll help restore every deficient vitamin.
 You can purchase these turtle snack blocks from stores.
 Gradually introduce a variety of food to the sick turtle.

-See also Why Is There Mold In Turtle Tank: How To Get Rid Of It?
+See also Drain Flies In Turtle Tank?
+How To Get Rid Of It?

 Respiratory disease infection is caused by extreme weather conditions and is often prevalent in winter seasons.
 Cold water temperatures and poor water quality are the major causative factors of this respiratory disease.
 You’ll notice a runny nose, basking too much, pneumonia and others.